olumide0077/WebProgrammingProject-Group5/README.md

 ```
 ### Rest API deployment
 We have deployed our REST api on Heroku with base URL as https://rest-api-webproject.herokuapp.com and app name as "rest-api-webproject".
-To clone this app in your local enviroment, please connect Harim Fatima Muzamil or Olumide for credentials or added as collaborator.
+To clone this app in your local enviroment, please contact Harim Fatima Muzamil or Olumide for credentials or added as collaborator.
 After that please run following commands in any folder.
 ```
 heroku login